metalbear-co/mirrord.dev/content/docs/teams/quick-start/index.md

 > mirrord for Teams is currently in closed beta.
 Go [here](https://metalbear.co/#waitlist-form) to join the waitlist.

+mirrord for Teams adds a new component to the mirrord architecture: the mirrord Operator.
+The mirrord Operator is a Kubernetes Operator that runs on your cluster and manages mirrord clients running against the cluster.
+To start using mirrord for Teams on a Kubernetes cluster, all you need to do is install the Operator - once it's installed, all mirrord clients will use it automatically when impersonating targets on the cluster.

 ## Installing the mirrord Operator
 NOTE: This has to be performed by a user with elevated permissions to the cluster.